moehriegitt/vastringify/README.md

 it is interpreted as zero.
 The precision defines the minimum number of digits in numeric conversions.
-For strings, this is the maximum number of raw code units read from the input string (not the number of converted code points, but the the low-level number of elements in the string, so that non-NUL terminated arrays can be printed with their size passed as precision.
-The input decoders will not read incomplete encodings at the end of limited strings, but will stop before.
+For strings, this is the maximum number of raw code units read from the input string (not the number of converted code points, but the low-level number of elements in the string, so that non-NUL terminated arrays can be printed with their size passed as precision, even with multi-byte/multi-word encodings stored inside.
+The input decoder will not read incomplete encodings at the end of limited strings, but will stop before.
 If a pointer to a string pointer is passed, then the pointer will be updated so that it points to the next character, i.e., the one after the last one that was read.